 What I Bring To Learning Experience Design

-After 19 years teaching English, I’ve spent most of my career thinking carefully about how people learn.
-My role involved much more than delivering lessons — I was constantly analysing where learners were struggling, breaking complex ideas into manageable steps, and designing activities that helped them improve.
+After 20+ years teaching English, I’ve spent most of my career thinking carefully about how people learn.
+My role involved much more than delivering lessons — I was constantly analysing where learners were struggling, breaking complex ideas into manageable steps, and designing activities that helped them improve, all based on my deep understanding of pedagogy.

 That same process sits at the heart of learning experience design.
 I now apply the same structured thinking to creating learning experiences that help people build skills and perform with confidence.